The Armando Martins Campaign began when UK Channel 5 Broadcast Series 5 Episode 8 of Nightmare Neighbours Next Door in Early November 2016.

 We think the behaviour displayed by his neighbours is unlawful – under the harassment act it is unlawful to engage in such activity for the purpose of forcing a person to move out of his or her home.
 (Crown Prosecution Service).
 One neighbour is clearly seen to be inciting others.
-We also believe sexism plays a big part in this story as the female population of the complex is quite high and all the assailants were female.
+We also believe sexism and racism plays a big part in this story as the female population of the complex is quite high and all the assailants were female.
+Diversity is an issue.
 A single male in such an environment would be an easy target.
 Other males with similar aspirations to Mr Martins were treated similarly.

 Rightly the council website highlights bullying as part of the hate crime range of anti- social behaviour and provides a report form linked to the Police.
 In our experience, this behaviour wastes council and police time and therefore taxpayers money.
 Yet the police and others who could have resolved the matter (commonly) showed indifference to reports.
 See the press.
 If the police are not investigating the crimes of theft or burglary due to workforce issues, then it follows that a number of other crimes like this are being left to be resolved by the individual.
 Recently a police force said its practice was to complete a risk assessment before deciding whether or not to investigate crime reports.
 In our second case study the police have been involved since 1996 and despite video evidence, it took until an assault was commited before they would intervene.